jmckenzie-cs/AWS-Account-Registration/Discover/API-Organization.md

   ]
 }'
 ```
-A successful response will contain important information, such as the your iam_role_arn, The CrowdStrike intermediate_role_arn, external_id and your account registration status.
+A successful response will contain important information, such as your iam_role_arn, The CrowdStrike intermediate_role_arn, external_id and your account registration status.

 ```
 {